Skip to main content

 Managing Network Settings

-1. Access your network from either:
+1. Click on your network from the left sidebar

 Here you can configure:

-• DNS - Configure network DNS settings
+• DNS Settings - Configure network DNS settings

 Network Settings